 It’s easy to dive into the next big link building strategy, but oftentimes what works in getting repeated traction is the same old link building techniques.

 One, in particular, is guest blogging.
-Contributing content for other blogs must be high-authoritative blogs where your target audience engages in.
+Contributing content for other blogs must be high-authoritative blogs that your target audience engages in.

 A more granular and effective approach to doing so is what we call content partnership.

-Here, you’re not just looking for a one-time contribution of your written article, but you’re pursuing a mutual collaboration for a content asset both of you will benefit from.
+Here, you’re not just looking for a one-time contribution to your written article but pursuing a mutual collaboration for a content asset both of you will benefit from.

 This isn’t something you can scale easily.
-In fact, you have to build mutual trust along the process of executing content partnerships.
+You have to build mutual trust along the process of executing content partnerships.

 Start by making sure you have the authority in place in your place.
 Do you have content pieces that have massively gained traction for the past months or years?